andrewtdiz/Weave/docs/tutorials/fundamentals/destructors.md

 1. destroy/disconnect/clean up the values you generate...
 2. ...or leave them alone and do nothing.

-Fusion provides default destructors for both of these situations.
+Weave provides default destructors for both of these situations.

 ### Cleanup

-`Fusion.cleanup` is a function which tries to cleans up whatever you pass to it:
+`Weave.cleanup` is a function which tries to cleans up whatever you pass to it:

 - given an instance, it is `:Destroy()`ed
 - given an event connection, it is `:Disconnect()`ed